PaloAltoNetworks/flex-license-migration-lab/README.md

 ## 1.1 Overview

 The Following Lab guide will help you to understand how to migrate Non-Flex licensed Software Firewalls from Non-Flex license model (ELA, etc) to the new Flex License Model.
 It will also cover how to create Deployment profiles in the Customer Suport Portal (CSP) to cover several secanrios.
-The Lab will only cover Migration the in the following Public Cloud Providers.
+The Lab will only cover Migration use cases as listed below
-1. Microsoft Azure
-2. Amazon AWS
-3. Google Cloud (GCP)
+1. Standalone Firewall with Access to the CSP
+2. Standalone Firewall, No Access to the CSP
+3. Panorama-Managed Firewalls with Access to the CSP
+4. Panorama-Managed Firewalls, No Access to the CSP

 Private Cloud and other Public Cloud Providers will not be covered in the Lab.
+The deployed firewall are running in PanOS 9.1, 10.0.3, 10.2

 <br/><br/>